 North Cornwall · TR4

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Porthtowan, that work is shaped by the place itself — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward 1950s and 1960s coastal bungalows and modern coastal architect builds.
+Reading Porthtowan on the ground is half of the new build job — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward modern coastal architect builds and replacement dwellings.

 - Cornwall AONB